 Wallace Pratt, a petroleum geologist, charmed by the Guadalupe Mountains, bought land in McKittrick Canyon in the 1920s and built two residences that remain in the park.
 In 1959, Pratt donated his land to the National Park Service.
 Adjacent lands then owned by J. C. Hunter, Jr. and others were eventually purchased and combined into the new Guadalupe Mountains National Park.

 In 1977, the park was designated a Class I air quality area under the Clean Air Act.
 As a result, the park receives the highest level of protection under the act, and the National Park Service has “an affirmative responsibility” to protect sensitive air quality resources in the park, including vegetation, soils, waters, wildlife, and visibility.
 Air pollution sources with the potential to affect park resources must meet stringent emission control standards, and only a very small additional amount of pollution is permitted in the area.
 The act also sets a goal of preventing any future impairment in Class I areas and remedying any existing impairment of visibility from manmade air pollution.

 In 1978, 46,850 acres of the park’s backcountry were formally designated by Congress as wilderness.
 This action was authorized by Public Law 95-625, the National Parks and Recreation Act of 1978.
 On October 28, 1988, Congress passed legislation (Public Law 100-541, 102 Stat.
 2720) that enlarged the park by 10,123 acres.
-These lands includes gypsum and quartzose dunes in an area west of and adjacent to the original park boundary.
-All of the land identified in the 1988 legislation has been deeded to the National Park Service.
+These lands include gypsum and quartzose dunes in an area west of and adjacent to the original park boundary.